stanfordnmbl/osim-rl/docs/README.md

 Since, this reward is unconventional in reinforcement learning, we updated the reward function at each step to the distance increment between the two steps minus the ligament forces.
 As a result, the total reward is the total distance travelled minus the ligament forces.

+In order to switch to the new environment you need to update the `osim-rl` scripts with the following command:

+    pip install git+https://github.com/stanfordnmbl/osim-rl.git -U

 Note that this will change the order of magnitude of the total reward from ~1000 to ~10 (now measured in meters travelled).
 The change does not affect the API of observations and actions.
 Moreover the measures are strongly correlated and a good model in the old version should perform well in the current version.

 # Version 1.3